daunroda/daunroda-cli/README.md

 # Daunroda

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 The Spotify to YouTube Music downloader that doesn't download all kinds of bullshit from YouTube (karaoke/instrumental versions, music video versions etc)

-⚠️ This is a very very alpha release of this so expect things to break!
+⚠️ This package is still in beta so expect things to break!

 ## Features